Top Menu

 • Loss of balance or coordination

 Most symptoms of a TIA disappear within an hour, although they may last for up to 24 hours.
-Because you cannot tell if these symptoms are from a TIA or a stroke, you should get to the hospital quickly.
+Because you cannot tell if these symptoms are from a TIA or a stroke, you should go to the hospital right away.

 NIH: National Institute of Neurological Disorders and Stroke